Cat behavior: Socialization with humans

 Cats can be companion animals.
 Studies have shown that these cats provide many physiological and psychological benefits for the owner.
 Other aspects of cat behavior that are deemed advantageous for the human-cat bond are cat hygiene (cats are known for good hygiene) and they do not have to be taken outside (use of the litter box).
 Cats are perfect for smaller spaces, and they have no problems with being left alone for extended periods.
 Even though there are a number of benefits of owning a cat, there are a number of problematic behaviors that can affect the human-cat relationship.
 One behavior is when cats attack people by clawing and biting.
 This often occurs spontaneously or is triggered by sudden movements.
 Another problematic behavior is the "petting and biting syndrome", which involves the cat being petted and then suddenly attacking and running away.
 Other problems are house soiling, scratching furniture, and when a cat brings dead prey into the house.

 There are 52 measured personality traits in cats, with one study saying "five reliable personality factors were found using principal axis factor analysis: neuroticism, extroversion, dominance, impulsiveness and agreeableness."
+This study asked cat owners to rate their pets on 52 personality traits using a survey.
+Descriptions of the main 5 personality traits that were found can be summarized as follows: